Nova-UTD/navigator/docs/contributing/contributing-overview.md

 Below are the different types of documentation that are required for new contributions for Navigator.

 ### Headers
-Each file should have documentation on waht the file accomplishes, as well as basic usage information.
+Each file should have documentation on what the file accomplishes, as well as basic usage information.
 Below is our sample header comment template.
 ```
 /*
 * Package:   package_name